NexusNation/Documentation/Rules/Jailbreak.md

 	12. Restriction commands: A command that restricts prisoners from performing a certain action.
 E.g. Jumping.
 	13. Nazi Day: A day when Guards can punish for minor errors.
 Can only be done when Guards are consistently struggling to control prisoners and the Warden has specified prior to opening cells that it will be a nazi day and explained what it is.
 	14. AFK Freeze: not touching your keyboard or mouse and your character is standing still (not emoting or free-looking)
-	15. Snitching: Telling the guards negative information about a fellow T, e.g. "Warden, Citizen has a gun" is snitching while "Warden, there's a gun in front of the marker" is not snitching
+	15. Snitching: Telling the guards negative information about a fellow T, e.g. "Warden, Citizen has a gun" is snitching while "Warden, there's a gun in front of the marker" is not snitching.
+	16. KOS: "Kill on sight".
+Being called KOS means when a guard sees a KOS person, they should kill the KOS person, usually for breaking a restriction or rebelling (Shown above).

 2. ## Global Rules
 	1. The general rules must always be followed.